defdefred/EasyLibSSH/README.md

 ↪kMo6mUHWq" };

 ```
-You need include the library and to customize the name of the ssh channel.
+You need to include the library and to customize the name of the ssh channel.
 ```
 #include "easylibssh.h"
 // choose the name of your ssh_channel